insure logo

 Cheapest car insurance in Texas

-Texas Farm Bureau has the cheapest average rate in the state at $1,301 a year.
+Texas Farm Bureau has the lowest average rate in Texas at $1,301 a year or $108 a month.

 Below are the cheapest car insurance rates by state.
 To calculate these rates, we used data for a 40-year-old driver of a 2023 Honda Accord LX – one of the most commonly insured vehicles – to provide a consistent and realistic comparison across states.